ixonstater/morse-code-colab/README.md

-# morse-code-colab
+# Morse Code Translator

-Morse code translation in Java with a GUI.
+A simple Morse code translator written in Java with a [JavaFX](https://openjfx.io/) GUI.